Updated 17 min read

 Scope Items — The specific implementation tasks that fulfill ACs.
 Each scope item maps to one or more ACs, creating bidirectional traceability.

-Quality Gates — Automated validation checks (lint, typecheck, build, test) that must pass before code is considered done.
-Quick pass runs after each edit; full pass runs before completion.
+Quality Gates — Automated validation checks that must pass before code is considered done.
+Quick pass (lint, typecheck on changed files) runs after each edit.
+Full pass (lint, typecheck, build, test, E2E registry, TDD proof) runs before completion.
+Coverage is advisory.

 SKILL.md — The standard file format for defining agent skills.
 Any AI coding agent that reads SKILL.md files can load and execute the workflow skill.